SOS (SZA album)

+Upon release, the album received widespread critical acclaim for its eclectic sound and SZA's vocal delivery.
+Several media publications ranked it as one of the best albums of 2022 and 2023.
+At the 66th Annual Grammy Awards, SOS and its tracks received a total of nine nominations, including Album of the Year, and won Best Progressive R&B Album.
+Additionally, the album has been featured on both Rolling Stone's 500 Greatest Albums of All Time (2023) and Apple Music's 100 Best Albums.
+SOS was re-released on December 20, 2024, as Lana, with 15 additional tracks that include a guest appearance from Kendrick Lamar.

-Background and recording
+Background

-SZA released her debut studio album, Ctrl, in 2017.
-Primarily an R&B album that deals with themes like heartbreak, Ctrl was widely acclaimed by critics for its vocal performances and eclectic musical style, as well as the relatability, emotional impact, and confessional nature of its songwriting.
+In 2017, SZA released her debut studio album, Ctrl.
+Primarily an R&B album that deals with themes of heartbreak and self-discovery, Ctrl was widely acclaimed by critics for its vocal performances and eclectic musical style, as well as the relatability, emotional impact, and confessional nature of its songwriting.
 The album brought SZA to mainstream fame, and critics credit it with establishing her status as a major figure in contemporary pop and R&B music and pushing the boundaries of the R&B genre.

 SZA alluded to potentially releasing her second album as early as August 2019 during an interview with DJ Kerwin Frost.
 Revealing planned collaborations with the likes of Justin Timberlake, Jack Antonoff, Brockhampton, and Post Malone, she said that the release date was "soon as fuck" and she might "start dropping loosies", though there was no explicit date announced.
 Four months prior, Punch, CEO of SZA's record label Top Dawg Entertainment, teased that he had begun overseeing ideas for the project.
 During the interview, SZA commented on the creative process behind the album and stated it would be as candid and personal as Ctrl: "This next album is even more of me being less afraid of who am I when I have no choice?
 When I'm not out trying to curate myself and contain."

 In January 2020, SZA posted a status update about the album's completion online.
 When asked by a fan on Twitter whether new music was coming soon, she replied that she and Punch had been discussing a potential release date scheduled for 2020 and she felt anxious about the build-up to that day.
 The next month, an interview between her and Rolling Stone was published, in which she announced recent collaborations with American record producer Timbaland, as well as Australian singer-songwriter Sia with whom she wrote three songs.
 The interview also mentioned the status of the album's release date; SZA said "music is coming out for sure", but the caveat was the album itself was unlikely to be released within the year.